icemoon4/membership_visualizer/README.md

 - (For Windows machines) Add `psql` to your Path by following the guide [here](https://www.commandprompt.com/education/how-to-set-windows-path-for-postgres-tools/).
 - Create the local PostgreSQL database by running the following command:
 `psql -U postgres`
-- Then run the following commands:
+- Then run the following commands (use your own db name/user/password):
 ```
-CREATE DATABASE membership_test;
+CREATE DATABASE membership_visualizer;
 CREATE USER admin WITH PASSWORD 'admin';
 ALTER ROLE admin SET client_encoding TO 'utf8';
 ALTER ROLE admin SET default_transaction_isolation TO 'read committed';
-ALTER ROLE admin SET timezone TO 'UTC';
+ALTER ROLE admin SET timezone TO 'America/New_York';
-GRANT ALL PRIVILEGES ON DATABASE membership_test TO admin;
+GRANT ALL PRIVILEGES ON DATABASE membership_visualizer TO admin;
 ```
+* You'll need to create a [`.pg_service.conf`](https://www.postgresql.org/docs/current/libpq-pgservice.html) and [`.pgpass`](https://www.postgresql.org/docs/current/libpq-pgpass.html) file with connection details to the database
 * From the membership_visualizer folder, run `python manage.py migrate`
-* If you get a permission denied error, go back to the psql terminal and enter `ALTER DATABASE membership_test OWNER TO admin;`
+* If you get a permission denied error, go back to the psql terminal and enter `ALTER DATABASE membership_visualizer OWNER TO admin;`
 * `python manage.py createsuperuser` --> enter same credentials as above (user admin, password admin)
 * `python manage.py runserver`
 * Go to http://127.0.0.1:8000/admin/ and login with the super user credentials